 - But who is there to make the choices on atheism?

 The best current atheistic response to this is to speculate that unobservable and untestable aliens seeded the earth with life.

 The problem of the origin of life is not a problem of chemistry, it is a problem of engineering.
 Every part of car functionality can be understood and described using the laws of physics and chemistry.
 But an intelligence is still needed in order to assemble the components into a system that has the minimal requirements for a functioning vehicle.

 In all three areas, scientists expected that the data would be consistent with atheism.
 First, scientists expected that life could exist even if the physical constants and ratios were altered.
 The progress of science said NO. Second, scientists expected that the universe would be eternal.
 The progress of science said NO. Third, scientists expected that the origin of life would be simple.
-The progress of science said NO. Why do some people resist the progress of science and cling to the religious dogma of materialism?
+The progress of science said NO. I think we all need to try to align our beliefs with the progress of science.